 Transverse linear beam dynamics for synchrotrons and beam lines

-Cyclotrons and FFAG
+Cyclotrons and FFAs

 Longitudial beam dynamics in circular acelerators